Back

 Today’s IoT market is more vibrant than ever.
 Every year, more and more devices are connected to the IoT ecosystem.
 In 2022, the number of connected devices amounted to just 13 billion, and by 2030, it’s expected to reach an impressive 32 billion.
 This suggests that IoT technology is rapidly gaining popularity and may soon achieve mainstream status.

 The growing popularity of IoT devices becomes even more obvious compared to conventional, non-IoT hardware: smartphones, laptops, and so on.
-The number of active IoT connections has risen from 0.2 billion in 2010 to more than 24 in 2024.
+The number of active IoT connections has risen from 0.2 billion in 2010 to more than 24 billion in 2024.
 By contrast, the number of standard connections almost hasn’t changed: from 8 billion in 2010 to 10 billion in 2024.

 graph showing the number of connected IoT devices from 2010 to 2024, in billions